 The spreadsheet has become such a ubiquitous tool in finance that people hardly notice it anymore.
-But in a world where digital transformation requires different data approaches, does our reliance on this traditional solution pose a risk to business?
+But in a world where digital transformation requires different data approaches, does our reliance on this traditional solution pose a risk to the business?

 Simply put, decades-old spreadsheets are not built to handle the complexities of modern, fast-paced businesses.
-Certainly, as personal productivity tools they work wonders but can present major accuracy issues when shared across multiple users and locations.
+Certainly, as personal productivity tools, they work wonders but can present major accuracy issues when shared across multiple users and locations.
 A collaborative environment is one of the critical aspects of a digital enterprise and not being able to effectively manage multiple versions and the users editing these documents can severely inhibit a business.

 The issue for many organisations who continue to manage critical financial data using a traditional spreadsheet is that there is no safety check that automated Enterprise Performance Management (EPM) solutions provide.

 More Than Just Numbers

 At its heart, EPM solutions are focused on monitoring and managing the performance of a business utilising several key data sets (such as revenue, operational costs, and others).
 In recent times, there has been an evolution of EPM solutions thanks to the increasing use of cloud-based systems and approaches.

 Today, there are cloud solutions in the EPM environment designed to mitigate the risk of using spreadsheets for mission-critical functions.
 But decision-makers need to determine which offerings provide the best fit into their current processes and systems with change management amongst users a critical deciding factor.